On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 Follow the directions on the website, not Google maps.
 It’s along a paved road.
 Google maps

-accepts donations.
-There is a vault toilet and potable water available from hydrants.
+not a set fee.
+The campground accepts donations.
+There is a vault toilet and potable water

 Something weird was going on in the woods behind my site near the campground host site.